s-bose/arrest/docs/getting-started.md

     user.post("/profile", id=123, comments=456) # wont work
     user.post("/profile/123/comments/", comments=456) # will work
     ```

+!!! note "About url paths"
+    If the endpoint you are trying to call ends with a trailing slash (/), you need to specify the relative path to the handler also with the trailing slash (/).

+    ```python
+    (GET,  ""),
+    (GET, "/")
+    ```
+    are considered two different handlers.
+    This does not apply when you are passing kwargs as path-parameters and Arrest will construct and find a match for the full path.

+    ```python
+    # both will work
+    user.post("/profile/123/comments", comments=456)
+    user.post("/profile/123/comments/", comments=456)

+    ```
+## Using converters
+Arrest uses converters for the following types to validate and stringify the passed kwarg path-params to construct the url.
+- `int`
+- `float`
+- `str`
+- `UUID`

+If you want to run with a custom datatype as path-param, you can add a converter and regex for it by subclassing `arrest.converters.Converter` and add the converter to Arrest by `add_converter(...)`

 ## Using a pydantic model for response
 Similar to request, you can pass an additional fourth argument in the handler tuple for specifying a pydantic model for the handler.